Piazza Instructor Guide

 Add students to your Piazza class

 Students can self-enrol in your Piazza class.
-Whether they click the Piazza link in Canvas from the Course Navigation or from a module, students will be prompted to set up their Piazza account.
+Wherever they initially click the Piazza link in Canvas, students will be prompted to set up their Piazza account.

-1. Before you invite students to self-enrol, please provide the following information to them:
+1. Before you invite students to self-enrol, please be sure to provide the following information to them:

 • In this course, you will be using Piazza, which is a tool to help facilitate discussions.
 When creating an account in the tool, you will be asked to provide personally identifying information.
-Please know you are not required to consent to sharing this personal information with the tool, if you are uncomfortable doing so.
-If you choose not to provide consent, you may create an account using a nickname and a non-identifying email address, then let your instructor know what alias you are using in the tool.
+Please know that you are not required to consent to sharing this personal information with the tool, if you are uncomfortable doing so.
+If you choose not to provide consent, you may use a student.ubc.ca email address to create an account, or ask about other alternatives.

-2. Students will need to log in to Canvas and click the Piazza link in Canvas from the Course Navigation or from a module, depending on where you've added it.
-You will also need to provide them the access code, if you are using one.
+2. Students will need to log in to Canvas and click the Piazza link in Canvas, wherever you've added it.
+You will also need to provide them with the access code, if you are using one.

 3. You can share the following steps to help guide students through the rest of the enrolment process:

-• After you click the link, Piazza will open in a new tab and you will be prompted to set up an account.
-If you have an existing Piazza account linked to Canvas, your account will automatically be associated and you can skip ahead.
+• After you click the link, Piazza will open in a new tab, and you will be prompted to set up an account, if you do not have one already:

 • If you are using Piazza with Canvas for the first time, you may be prompted to enter your preferred email, preferred name, password, and an email verification code.
-This step is where you can create an account using a nickname and non-identifying email address, if you choose.
+This step is where you can use a student.ubc.ca email address to create an account.

 • You may also be prompted to enter your level of study, major, and anticipated completion date.
 This information does not need to be accurate, if you wish to keep these details private.